 - Severe lack of judgment

 - Financial Issues

-An opioid use disorder isn’t just something a person can “get over”.
-It’s a form of a severe substance use disorder, and it doesn’t just affect those who are addicted; it has an impact on a person’s family and loved ones, and anybody else around them.
+An opioid use disorder isn’t just something a person can “get over.”
+It’s a form of a severe substance use disorder, and it doesn’t just affect those who are addicted; it impacts a person’s family, loved ones, and anybody else around them.

 When a person is suffering from an opioid use disorder, it is possible that they will experience mood swings.
 Some individuals even experience personality changes.
 Some of these include behaviors like:

 It is common for those who struggle with opioid use disorders to become violent or confrontational with their family or loved ones.
 Sometimes this even extends to medical providers.

 Often, those suffering from an opioid use disorder won’t care for themselves.
 Personal hygiene is at an all-time low in these circumstances.